Nyanzachoerus

 Nyanzachoerus is an extinct genus of the pig family (Suidae) belonging to the subfamily Tetraconodontinae.
 The several species of Nyanzachoerus lived in Africa from the Miocene to Pliocene.

 Description

 This was a large pig-like creature, larger than living species.

 Fossils of males of these species show that they had large lumps on their muzzle and widely flaring cheekbones.
 Their tusks were only of moderate size.
 It can be assumed that the ornaments were used as a mating display.

+Palaeoecology

+Dental microwear analysis of N. pattersoni fossils found at Kanapoi indicate that it was a mixed feeder, partitioning its dietary niche with Notochoerus jaegeri, which was a grazer.

 Species

 A total of 11 species have been described.